 Measure Production & Monitoring

 Measure production and monitoring includes the ongoing tasks necessary to use the measure over time.
+The graphic below provides an overview of the steps in the production and monitoring process.
 This process varies significantly from one measure set to another depending on a number of factors, which may include

 • Scope of measure implementation